Maroon beret: Swedish Army

 A maroon beret is worn by Fallskärmsjägarna, a jump qualified Swedish Army special operations unit.
 This is an airborne commando unit focused on intelligence gathering and squad level combat deep behind enemy lines.

 Royal Thai Army

 The Royal Thai Army Special Operations Force and paratroopers in the 31st Infantry Regiment, King Bhumibol's Guard wear the maroon beret.

 Turkey

 The Turkish Armed Forces Special Operations Force, aka Bordo Bereliler, which translates as "The Maroon Berets", is named for their distinctive headgear.

+Bordo Bereliler are part of the Special Forces Command (Özel Kuvvetler Komutanlığı) and are composed of professional personnel selected from different branches of the Turkish Armed Forces.
+The unit is tasked with conducting special operations, including counter-terrorism, special reconnaissance, direct action, and unconventional warfare missions, both domestically and abroad.

+The maroon beret is awarded only after the successful completion of a highly selective training and qualification process.
+Due to the sensitive nature of their duties, details regarding personnel numbers, organization, and specific operations are not publicly disclosed.